NIBIB/radx-mars-lib/CONTRIBUTE.md

 git commit -m "Your descriptive commit message" git push
 ```

+Make sure your code commit is not attempted against the main branch.
+Once your code has been submitted, open a pull
+request for review and inclusion in the project.

 That's it!
 You've now successfully made and tested changes to the MARS Library project.